mantidproject/mantid/docs/source/api/python/mantid/api/AlgoTimeRegister.rst

 Usage
 ------

-The idea is to initialize :py:obj:`~mantid.api.AlgoTimeRegister` and start the clock (START_POINT) in the beggining of the script.
+in the beggining of the script, initialize :py:obj:`~mantid.api.AlgoTimeRegister` to start the clock (START_POINT).
 Then use python `time` (time.time_ns()) to measure time (start_time and end_time in nanoseconds) and a function (name).
-Afterwars, call :py:obj:`~mantid.api.AlgoTimeRegister.addTime()` to store them in the `performancelog.filename` log file when `performancelog.write` is activated (defined at `Mantid.user.properties` file) in the following format:
+Afterwards, call :py:obj:`~mantid.api.AlgoTimeRegister.addTime()` to store them in the `performancelog.filename` log file when `performancelog.write` is activated (defined at `Mantid.user.properties` file) in the following format: